tou97/CISTL/README.md

 # 🙏 Church in St. Louis Web Application
-A modern, responsive web application serving the Church in St. Louis community.
-Built with Next.js at its core, this application combines beautiful UI with powerful functionality, all while maintaining an efficient deployment pipeline through Docker.
+A modern, responsive web application serving the church in St. Louis.
+Built with Next.js and Golang (Go), this applications aims to provide a scalable and reusable architecture for all future needs.

 ---